jbubriski/HTML5-Laser-Beams/README.md

-# HTML5 Canvas Drwaing Example
+# HTML5 Canvas Drawing Example

 This is a just a simple example project with some moving shapes and some lines that are dynmaically drawn.